Current research

 Rhode Island English

 As a native speaker of Rhode Island English who has relocated to other parts of the US, I've noticed that many unfamiliar with the variety mistake it as being either Bostonian or New Yorker.
-As a linguist, I've noticed a dearth of sociolinguistics studies focusing on this variety.
-As a side venture, I hope to soon document English as spoken in Rhode Island and see what features are salient to in- and out-group members, and how such features pattern in their variation and are circulated in discourse.
+I also found the (very few) portrayals of it in media to be inaccurate (Peter Griffin is definitely producing Bostonian features!)/ As a linguist, I've noticed a dearth of sociolinguistics studies focusing on this variety.
+I want to change that.

 Hypercorrect Housewives